CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ### Examples and Images, File Names

-Help would be welcomed.

-I checked the typed parts of the books, and the Dictionary, for examples.
+The Manual, Supplement, Teaching 1 and Revised, all levels except Reporting, have all been searched for examples.
+So has the online Orthic Dictionary (as of June 2025).
 I mostly did not check the contents of plates or any of the external reading material.

-There is no typed version of Revised (yet), so there might be examples of rule that I didn't find, because it was an example of a later rule.

-The image file name consists of the concept or word, book, and page number.
-- m,s,t,r mean Manual, Supplement, Teaching, Revised
+If anyone wants to provide examples from other books, especially for rules that don't have examples, it would be much appreciated.

+Image file names are in a few formats.

-- "cat-t105.jpg" means the word cat, Teaching 1, page 5.
+`cat-t105.jpg` : The word "cat", Teaching 1, page 5.
-- File name starting with W means concept, not letter or word
+- File name starting with `1` means concept, not letter or word.
+- Only the key words or abbreviation are in the file name.
+- m,s,t,r : Manual, Supplement, Teaching, Revised.
-- page number not shown for Supplement because it only has 3 pages of shorthand.
+- Page number not shown for Supplement because it only has 3 pages of shorthand.

-For Reporting level, the book name and page number is first.
-The rest might be the concept, or might just be words from the line if more than one concept is illustrated.
+`t202-ws.jpg` : Teaching 2, page 2, "ws".
+- Same as above, but different order.

+`006.jpg` : The page number.
+See full link for which book.

 ### Sources / References